nicola-masarone/lpc1769-projects/lpc1769_PWM/README.md

 # PWM color LED driving
-With this experience, students learn to manage an RGB-type color LED using the PWM control to adjust the intensity of the colors, thus modifying the resulting hue.
+With this practical, students learn to manage an RGB-type color LED using the PWM control to adjust the intensity of the colors, thus modifying the resulting hue.
 ## Introduction
 An RGB type color LED is basically the union of 3 different colored LEDs: red, green and blue.
 The driving of the single colors is realized with the PWM outputs of the microcontroller; in this way we can control the luminous intensity of the component colors and thus adjust the overall resulting color.
 ## The RGB LED
-The component used in the experience is shown in the following figure:
+The component used in this tutorial is shown in the following figure:
 <p align="center">
   <img src="pic/LED_RGB.png" width=500/>
 </p>